4ndr01d3/pinv-server/data-preparation/README.md

 Filtering the network with a list of proteins
 -----

-The pyhton script provided [here](string2pinv.py) takes 4 parameter when executed ina the command line:
+The pyhton script provided [here](string2pinv.py) takes 4 parameter when executed through the command line:
  * *String File*: File path to the string data.
-It uses Ensemble protein identifiers and it is space separated.
+It uses Ensemble protein identifiers and is space separated.
- * *Uniprot Mapping*: Path to the file from the Uniprot REST services with tab format
+ * *Uniprot Mapping*: Path to the file from the Uniprot REST services in a tab deliminated format.
- * *Target Proteins*: Path to the file tha include a list of proteins with uniprot IDs
+ * *Target Proteins*: Path to the file that includes a list of proteins with uniprot IDs
- * *Output File*: Path to the new file formated to PINV
+ * *Output File*: Path to the new file formatted to PINV

-It goes thorough the STRING file, maps the IDs to UniProtKB, and filter the network to only include the interactions between the proteins included in the query file.
+It goes thorough the STRING file, maps the IDs to UniProtKB, and filters the network to include only the interactions between the proteins included in the query file.

+Run with:

+Python string2pinv.py <string_file_name> <uniprot_mapping_file_name> <target_proteins_file_name> <output_file_name>